 Our relationships — especially with the banks housing our checking accounts — tend to be for the long haul.
 And as with any marriage or long-term partnership, it’s best to know what you’re getting yourself into before making a serious commitment.

 Of course, all of the factors you’ll need to take into account can make the process of looking for a new account seem overwhelming.
 If you’re having a hard time deciding how to start your search and narrow down options to get the best checking account, here are some factors to consider.

 1. Look for an account with no monthly fee

-Do yourself a favor and look for fee-free checking accounts offered by online banks and neo-banking alternatives.
+Do yourself a favor and look for fee-free checking accounts, many of which are offered by online banks and neobanks.
 Check bank fee schedules to avoid other unnecessary charges.
 Many banks have been eliminating or greatly reducing their overdraft charges, which are another significant fee to look out for.

 2. Compare accounts with low minimum balance requirements